The Victorian Society: Work

 The society has worked to save numerous landmark buildings such as St Pancras Station, Albert Dock in Liverpool, the Foreign Office and Oxford University Museum.
 Its campaigns have not always been successful, notably its failed attempts to save the Euston Arch from demolition in 1961.

 Examples of the society's work with churches include making complaints against proposals of church PCCs to use upholstered chairs during renovation, and appealing against proposals to raise money by selling original features.

-In 2015 the society launched a campaign to preserve Victorian gasometers, after utility companies announced plans to demolish nearly 200 of the now-outdated structures.
-Christopher Costelloe, the society's director, commented: "Gasometers, by their very size and structure, cannot help but become landmarks.
+In 2015, the society launched a campaign to preserve Victorian gasometers, after utility companies announced plans to demolish nearly 200 of the now-outdated structures.
+Costelloe, the society's director at the time, commented: "Gasometers, by their very size and structure, cannot help but become landmarks.
 [They] are singularly dramatic structures for all their emptiness."

 The society publishes an annual list of the Top Ten Most Endangered Victorian or Edwardian Buildings in England and Wales.

 The Victorian magazine

-Published three times a year since 1998 for the members of the Society, The Victorian magazine contains book reviews, society news and events, casework reports, and interviews.
+Published three times a year since 1998 for the members of the society, The Victorian magazine contains book reviews, society news and events, casework reports, and interviews.

 Victorian Society in America

-The Victorian Society has a sister organisation in the United States, the Victorian Society in America, founded in 1966 in New York City, by such champions of historic preservation as Brendan Gill, Henry-Russell Hitchcock, and Margot Gayle; it was borne from the outrage they felt at the 1964 destruction of New York's magnificent Pennsylvania Station.
+The Victorian Society has a sister organisation in the United States, the Victorian Society in America, founded in 1966 in New York City, by such champions of historic preservation as Brendan Gill, Henry-Russell Hitchcock, and Margot Gayle; it was borne from the outrage they felt at the 1964 destruction of New York's Pennsylvania Station.
 As of 2017 the Victorian Society in America is based in Philadelphia with 12 registered chapters, mostly in the Eastern United States.